 4.3 Set up your marketing tools

-The big day has come, but you're busy looking for the best email marketing solution?
+The big launch date has come, but you're busy looking for the best email marketing solution?
 Imagine people have started visiting your website and signing up, but they are not getting any response because you completely forgot about it!
 Here are the things I'd recommend setting up before the launch:

 - Enable conversion tracking in Google Analytics.